costasvassilakis/cultural-and-touristic-data-harvesting/README.md

 * enTitle: name of the venue in the English language
 * longitude: the longitude of the venue
 * latitude: the latitude of the venue

+## homogenized-venues.csv
+* title: name of the venue in the Greek language
+* title_en: name of the venue in the English language
+* website: the URL of the venue's site (if sources list different URLs, only one is listed here)
+* phone: the phone number of the venue
+* address: the physical address of the venue in the Greek language
+* address_en: the physical address of the venue in the English language
+* email: the email address of the venue
+* coords: the coordinates of the venue